 Pros: Global—This is a universal system printers follow.
 It will be consistent across the board at any printer.

 Cons: Cost—It is the most expensive printing option.

 Did you know: Printers have to be certified by Pantone and be licensed to print with their colors.

 So, besides talking to us cool designers, why do you care?

 Takeaways: Color is key to building a recognizable brand.
 To achieve consistency across touch points, it’s important to correctly work with all of these color models.
 For example, we all know Coca-Cola for it’s signature red color.
 If it is sightly off across media points, people notice.
 That’s because they’ve used it so consistently for so many years.
-For you’re company this means knowing more than your Pantone color, but having a fill brand guideline that defines the proper use of color.
+For your company, this means knowing more than your Pantone color but having a full brand guideline that defines the proper use of color.